 The company's policy is to self-insure high frequency, but low value, claims such as those for traffic accidents and to protect itself against high value claims through an insurance policy issued by a third party subject to an excess.
-Under this scheme, premiums to obtain the latter insurance are paid to QBE Insurance Limited ("QBE") in respect of each accounting period.
-These premiums are held by QBE in a trust separate from the assets of the company in order to meet those claims as and when they are settled.
+Under this scheme, premiums to obtain the latter insurance are paid to the third party insurer in respect of each accounting period.
+These premiums are held by the third party insurer in a trust separate from the assets of the company in order to meet those claims as and when they are settled.
 The company has no control over the assets of this trust.
 The administration of high frequency but low value claims is made by a claims handling specialist and the funding of the settlement of these claims is made by the company to the claims handler as and when required.